Automatic Import

 -

-Upload a sample of your data in JSON or NDJSON format.
+Upload a sample of your data.
 Make sure to include all the types of events that you want the new integration to handle.

 Best practices for sample data

-- Ensure each JSON or NDJSON object represents an event, and avoid deeply nested object structures.
+- For JSON and NDJSON samples, each object in your sample should represent an event, and you should avoid deeply nested object structures.

-- The more variety in your sample, the more accurate the pipeline will be (for example, include 10 unique log entries instead of the same type of entry 10 times).
+- The more variety in your sample, the more accurate the pipeline will be.
+Include a wide range of unique log entries instead of just repeating the same type of entry.
+Automatic Import will select up to 100 different events from your sample to use as the basis for the new integration.

 - Ideally, each field name should describe what the field does.